 - Alerte générée en <2 minutes

-ROI: incident avoided = 150k€ (forensics, IP loss, RGPD notification).
-Sentinel cost: 2000€/month.
-Payback: 1 major incident avoided/year.
+ROI: incident prevented = ~€150,000 (forensics, loss of intellectual property, GDPR notification).
+Sentinel cost: ~€2,000/month.
+Payback: 1 major incident prevented per year.

-Sentinel detection:
+Sentinel Detection:

-Detection delay: 8 minutes.
+Detection time: 8 minutes.
 Containment: 15 minutes.
 Infected servers: 3.
-Impact: 50k€ (recovery of 3 servers).
+Impact: ~€50,000 (recovery of 3 servers).

-Without SIEM: detection on D+2 (users report encrypted files).
-200 servers impacted.
-Cost: €2M (downtime, recovery, potential ransom).
+Without SIEM: detection on day 2 (users report encrypted files).
+200 servers affected.
+Cost: ~€2 million (downtime, recovery, potential ransom).

-Use case 3: Compliance and audit (RGPD, ISO 27001)
+Use Case 3: Compliance and Auditing (GDPR, ISO 27001)

 Sentinel: